Nette Database

 - Safe, parameterized queries

-- Ideal for writing complex queries with advanced functions
+- When writing complex queries with advanced functions

 - Optimize performance using specific SQL functions